Adasina Social Capital

 Adasina-sponsored data hub is a free, one-stop platform that aggregates data on the racial, human rights, economic, and climate impacts of publicly traded companies.
 Previously known as BRIDGE, the data hub leverages data and metrics from leading social justice organizations, to empower communities that are often left out and most negatively impacted by financial decisions.

-Individuals, investors, institutions, and financial professionals with social justice values use the hub to see a complete and intersectional picture of whether and how their investments may contribute to harmful practices and systemic injustices
+Individuals, investors, institutions, and financial professionals with social justice values use the hub to see a complete and intersectional picture of whether and how their investments may contribute to harmful practices and systemic injustices.

 Contributors to Adasina-Sponsored Data Hub

 Tallgrass Institute works from a foundation of Indigenous values to achieve a sustainable future for all.
-Tallgrass Institute is a leader in deploying strategies to move the market toward respect for the rights of Indigenous Peoples.
-Tallgrass Institute translates on-the-ground impacts of investment to corporate decision-makers and increases corporate accountability to Indigenous Peoples at the intersection of business, law, and finance.
+They are a leader in deploying strategies to move the market toward respect for the rights of Indigenous Peoples.
+It is an Indigenous-led organization that translates on-the-ground impacts of investment affecting Indigenous Peoples to corporate decision-makers through the intersection of business, law, and finance.

 Their strategies to build the business case for Indigenous Peoples include corporate engagement, international advocacy, capacity building, network facilitation, and research.